Healthy Homes Assessment Silverstream

 Draught Stopping Silverstream

-Draughts increase the likelihood of low temperatures inside houses.
-A draughty house will cost more to heat, meaning wasting energy and resulting in higher bills.
+Draughts are a major cause of dropping temperatures within homes.
+A damp home will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.

 What are unreasonable gaps and holes?

-If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap or crack, then it’s likely to be a gap or an opening that requirements sealing in some way.
-Cracks or gaps with large gaps must be permanently stopped.
-Any gaps greater than 3mm that allow air in or out into your house require sealing.
-For example, if an open fireplace isn’t being used, it could cause draughts, and should be blocked from.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air getting in, or see the air is clear out of a hole or gap or crack, then it’s probably a gap or hole that needs sealing in somehow.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that let air in or out within your home need the sealing.
+In the case of an open fireplace isn’t being used, it can cause draughts and should be blocked from.
+Property managers and landlords are responsible for making sure that such draughts are squelched whenever possible.

-You don’t need to cover up holes or gaps in the building.
-For instance, small gaps around doors and windows could be necessary to allow movement of the building as the home gets warmer and cooler, so that they can still be shut and opened, rather instead of being stuck.
-We will inspect the windows and doors during the Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the home gets warmer and cooler, so that they can still be closed and opened rather than securing.
+We will test all doors and windows as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections